Malacca dilemma: China's response

-To address the Malacca dilemma, China has aimed at reducing dependency on the strait by diversifying energy supply sources and transportation routes.
+To address the Malacca dilemma, the Chinese government has aimed at reducing dependency on the strait by diversifying energy supply sources and transportation routes.
 China has invested in alternative routes such as pipelines from Central Asia, Russia, and Myanmar, which allow the transportation of oil and gas directly into Chinese territory, thereby bypassing the vulnerable maritime route of Malacca.

-The China-Myanmar pipeline, operational since 2013, transports crude oil and natural gas directly from Myanmar to Yunnan province in southwestern China.
-Similarly, the Sino-Kazakh and Sino-Russian pipelines deliver significant quantities of oil and gas, further diversifying China's import channels and mitigating strategic risks associated with Malacca.
+The China-Myanmar pipelines, the first of which has been operational since 2013, run from Myanmar to Yunnan province in southwestern China.
+The oil pipeline provides a pathway for maritime shipping to deliver oil without passing through the Malacca strait, while the gas pipeline directly transports gas from Myanmar.
+A Kazakhstan–China oil pipeline has provided a land-based source of oil, and has been operational since May 2006.
+Several oil pipelines are planned between Russia and China.

 Additionally, the China-Pakistan Economic Corridor (CPEC) forms an integral part of China's Belt and Road Initiative, offering a direct overland connection from Gwadar Port in Pakistan to China's Xinjiang region.
 CPEC reduces maritime shipping distance and time, providing China with a secure alternative to maritime chokepoints such as Malacca.

 To secure maritime trade routes and increase regional influence, China has pursued the development of strategic port facilities along the Indian Ocean, often referred to as the "String of Pearls," such as Gwadar Port, Hambantota Port (Sri Lanka), and Kyaukphyu Port (Myanmar).
 China has also accelerated naval modernization and expanded its maritime presence to ensure trade route security.
 These enhanced naval capabilities have allowed China to conduct more extensive maritime patrols and respond to potential threats on the Strait of Malacca.

+China's arctic policy, termed the "Polar Silk Road," is understood to encompass geopolitical objectives such as providing options to bypass the Strait of Malacca and the Strait of Hormuz.